jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (6) When a commissioner is appointed under this section, the Minister must review the appointment at least once in every 12 months following the appointment.
 (7) As soon as the Minister is satisfied (following an annual review or at any other time) that the risk that gave rise to the appointment of the commissioner has reduced enough so that it is appropriate that the institution be administered by a council, a new council must be appointed in accordance with the constitution of the council most recently notified in the Gazette.
 (8) A commissioner's appointment ends on the close of the day before a new council takes office.
-(9) This section does not apply to NZIST or its subsidiaries (for which section 337 provides).
+(9) This section does not apply to Te Pūkenga—New Zealand Institute of Skills and Technology or its subsidiaries (for which section 337 provides).

 ### 291 Personal liability of commissioners
 A commissioner appointed under section 290 is not personally liable for an act the commissioner has done or omitted to do, or for any loss arising from that act or omission, if the commissioner was acting—